Compare balance transfer credit cards

 How much can you balance transfer on a credit card?

-Most balance transfer cards let you transfer around 90% to 95% of your total credit limit.
-Different providers offer different deals, depending on your credit score and balance, so shop around for a balance transfer credit card that suits your needs.
+Balance transfer cards will let you transfer up to 95% of your total credit limit.
+Different providers offer different deals, depending on your credit score and balance.
+That’s why it’s a good idea to shop around for a balance transfer credit card that suits your needs.

 What is a balance transfer fee?

 A balance transfer fee is what a lender charges you to move a debt from one credit card to another.
-This is usually a percentage of the amount you’re transferring, although it’s possible to get fee-free cards.
+This is usually a percentage of the amount you’re transferring, although it’s sometimes possible to get fee-free transfers with a shorter 0% offer period.

 If you’re transferring a small balance, some providers charge a set fee rather than a percentage.